Eric Harris and Dylan Klebold: Fandom

-Harris and Klebold have also spawned a fandom who call themselves "Columbiners", mostly apparent on blogging site Tumblr.
-While some just have a scholarly interest in the pair or the event, the vast majority of these individuals, mostly young women, express a sympathetic, or sometimes even sexual interest, in Harris and Klebold.
-There has been homoerotic art drawn of the two, fan fiction created on the pair's future together had they not gone through with the shooting and costumes created on the outfits Harris and Klebold sported the day of the shootings.

-"I relate to their feelings of hopelessness, being angry and not being able to change it, and wanting to be accepted and appreciated", an 18-year-old Tumblr user wrote on Harris and Klebold.
-"No one noticed they were struggling, and no one took their suffering seriously", added another user.
-A news site called "All That's Interesting" said on the fandom, "Many of these Columbiners have no positive feelings about the massacre, but are instead focused on the troubled inner lives of its perpetrators because they see themselves in them."
-The fandom has received criticism for heroizing Harris and Klebold and allegedly inspiring shooting plots such as the Halifax mass shooting plot.
+Harris and Klebold have also spawned a fandom that calls itself "Columbiners", primarily active on the blogging site Tumblr.
+While some members express a scholarly interest in the pair or the events, the majority, mostly young women, express a sympathetic or, at times, sexual interest, in Harris and Klebold.
+The fandom has produced homoerotic art of the two, fan fiction imaging their lives had the shooting not occurred, and costumes replicating the outfits Harris and Klebold wore on the day of the attacks.
+According to the news site All That's Interesting, "Many of these 'Columbiners' have no positive feelings about the massacre, but are instead focused on the troubled inner lives of its perpetrators because they see themselves in them."
+The fandom has received intense criticism for glorifying Harris and Klebold and for allegedly inspiring shooting plots, such as the Halifax mass shooting plot.

 Media about the duo

+Documentaries
-The 2002 Michael Moore documentary film Bowling for Columbine focuses heavily on a perceived American obsession with handguns, its grip on Jefferson County, Colorado, and its role in the shooting.

-In 2004, the shooting was dramatized in the documentary Zero Hour, in which Harris and Klebold are played by Ben Johnson and Josh Young, respectively.
+The documentary film Bowling for Columbine, directed by Michael Moore and released in 2002, focuses on a perceived American obsession with guns, their affect in schools, and their role in the shooting.
+The film also features interviews with several survivors of the attack as well as people who knew the perpetrators.
+In 2004, the shooting was dramatized in the History Channel documentary series Zero Hour, with the episode airing on September 12.

-In 2005, game designer Danny Ledonne created a role-playing video game where the player assumes the role of Harris and Klebold during the massacre, entitled Super Columbine Massacre RPG!.
-The game received substantial media backlash for allegedly glorifying the pair's actions.
-The father of one victim remarked to the press that the game "disgusts me.
-You trivialize the actions of two murderers and the lives of the innocent."